Australia, Brazil, China, Corsica, Nepal, Madagascar, Morocco, Portugal, Spain, South Africa

 Cedarwood, chamomile, cypress, geranium, ginger, grapefruit, juniper, lavender, lemon, marjoram, peppermint, pine, rosemary, thyme

 It’s great as an anti-bacterial, anti-fungal, anti-septic topical treatment.
 It’s calming and works well as a respiratory decongestion aid.
-It’s also useful to relieving sinus pressure.
-As a topical treatment it can stimulate circulation and ease arthritic and muscular pain.
+It’s also useful for relieving sinus pressure.
+As a topical treatment, it can stimulate circulation and ease arthritic and muscular pain.

 Avoid using during pregnancy or breastfeeding.
-It’s not safer for children under 10 years because it can cause breathing problems. and should be avoided around pets
+Due to its high 1,8-cineole content, it is not safer for children under 10 years because it can cause breathing problems.
+Avoid using it around the face of infants and small children.

 Approximate shelf life: